decaporg/decap-cms/website/content/docs/deploy-preview-links.md

 ---
+group: Workflow
+weight: 10
 title: Deploy Preview Links
-group: workflow
-weight: 10
 ---
 When using the editorial workflow, content editors can create and save content without publishing it to a live site.
 Deploy preview links provide a way to view live content when it has not been